2002–03 Arsenal F.C. season: Background

 Arsenal began the 2001–02 season in good form and a win against Liverpool in December 2001 – having gone down to ten men in the first half, helped them move second in the table.
 A draw against Southampton on 2 February 2002 started a run of 13 consecutive league wins – a new record, beginning against Everton.
 Arsenal won the league away to Manchester United at Old Trafford on 8 May 2002; the winning goal was scored by Sylvain Wiltord in the second half.
 The result meant the team were unbeaten away from home all season, and in scoring four goals against Everton on the final day, became the first team to score in every league match they played.
 Arsenal completed the double, having beaten Chelsea 2–0 in the 2002 FA Cup Final.

 Wenger hoped his team's success would begin an era of dominating English football for years to come, citing a "shift of power".
 He moreover aimed for significant improvement in the Champions League, a competition where the club failed to reach higher than the quarter-finals.
 Such was Arsenal's impressive form in late summer, Wenger commented that his team could go the entire season undefeated.

-Arsenal's kit sponsorship with O2 came into action in the 2002–03 season, replacing SEGA Dreamcast.
+Arsenal's kit sponsorship with O2 came into action in the 2002–03 season, replacing the Sega Dreamcast.